-50 milers will have their lunch vet check back at camp (not at High Bridge).
+50 milers will have their lunch vet check at High Bridge.

 The trail is well maintained with beautiful footing.
 You will experience vistas from the ridge of surrounding mountains and of Bear Creek and Cache Creek.
-It is challenging and weather can be hot.
+It is challenging and the weather can be hot.
 There are creek crossings periodically along the trail depending on the amount of spring rain.
 This is our second year of drought in a row and the ponds are now dry.
-Ride Management, ie Chuck Stalley and his hard working crew of Greg King and Tony Benedetti, will haul water into the middle of the ranch to fill the troughs at key intersections and along the trail, but it is critical that you are only use the water for drinking and do not splash or drench your horses.
+Ride Management, i.e. Chuck Stalley and his hard-working crew of Greg King and Tony Benedetti, will haul water into the middle of the ranch to fill the troughs at key intersections and along the trail, but it is critical that you are only using the water for drinking and do not splash or drench your horses.

-The intro ride is 12 miles long; it starts and ends in camp.
+The intro ride / R&T Short Course is 12 miles long; it starts and ends in camp.
 There is one number taker on the loop to track your progress.
 Always state your number loudly and clearly.
-Be extra cautious if you tend to be dyslexic.

 Avenza Map App